If you're registering for pre-k, you may also need to provide proof of monthly income dated within 30 days.

 Priority 1 children

 All priority 1 children are eligible for City Schools pre-k.
 If space is full at your neighborhood school, we will find a place for your child at another location as close as possible to your home.
+To be considered low income, you will need to provide proof of income dated within the past 30 days.

 Priority 2 children